II.6: Q8_0 quantization

 A weight is a number like 0.0426 or -0.0119.
 We've stored each in an f32: 32 bits, four bytes, with enormous range and precision.
 A trained model's weights don't need that range.
 Within any small group of weights, the values cluster tightly, all within a similar magnitude.
 Spending 32 bits on each is wasteful.

 Quantization stores them in fewer bits by giving up precision the model can tolerate.
-Q8_0, the format Qwen3's checkpoint ships in and used across the llama.cpp ecosystem, does it like this:
+Q8_0, the format Qwen3's quantized export ships in and the default across the llama.cpp ecosystem, does it like this:

 - Group the weights into blocks of 32 consecutive values.